Elagoht/passenger-go/README.md

 - **Favicon Support**: Automatic favicon fetching from websites using icon.horse
 - **URL Integration**: Click to open account websites in new tabs
 - **Real-time Search**: Instant search across platform names, usernames, and notes
+- **Passphrase Generator**: Generate strong passphrases with customizable length and complexity
+- **Passphrase Alternator**: Changes the given passphrase's characters to similar looking characters
 - **Responsive Design**: Works perfectly on desktop, tablet, and mobile devices
-- **Copy to Clipboard**: One-click copying of usernames and passwords
+- **Copy to Clipboard**: One-click copying of usernames and passphrases
 - **Import/Export**: Support for Firefox and Chromium CSV exports
 - **API Documentation**: Comprehensive API reference with interactive endpoint documentation